Portavita/portavita.github.io/_posts/2019-05-13-blog_about_wal_compression.markdown

 Here at [Portavita][portavita], we handle medical data and can happen to have a disk or a partition encrypted.

-Some database host in particular, running on a VM, does not have 'aes' flag on the virtual CPU (read: encryption is slow and painful) and, also runs on HDD.
-Add to it that WAL is not separate from Data (It makes me cry, but..'Take it or leave it' )
+Some database host in particular, running on a VM, does not have 'aes' flag on the virtual CPU (read: encryption is slow and painful) and also runs on HDD.
+To make it worst, WAL is not separate from Data (it makes me cry, but..'Take it or leave it' )

 ## The Results